Leona Lishoy: Career

-Leona also signed on to play an orphan in a Yatheemkhana in Hadiya.
+Leona also signed on to play an orphan in a Yatheemkhana (Muslim orphanage) in Hadiyya (2017).

-She expanded her repertoire with notable performances in Vishwasapoorvam Mansoor, Maradona, Queen and Athiran.
+She expanded her repertoire with notable performances in Viswasapoorvam Mansoor (2017), Maradona (2018), Queen (2018) and Athiran (2019).

 Her performance as Sameera, a movie actress in the movie Mayanadi was widely accepted.
 Leona played the role of Mariya in the thriller-drama Ishq, starring Ann Sheetal and Shane Nigam.

-In Prasobh Vijayan's Anveshanam, Leona starred alongside Jayasuriya and Shruthi Ramachandran.
+In Prasobh Vijayan's Anveshanam (2020), Leona starred alongside Jayasurya and Shruti Ramachandran.
 She received widespread acclaim for her nuanced portrayal of a police officer.

-Her upcoming releases are Jijo Joseph's Varayan, Djinn, directed by Siddharth Bharathan and starring Soubin Shahir and Ram, directed by Jeethu Joseph and starring Mohanlal, Trisha and Indrajith.